Susan Hunter Guise | Canadian Artist 🇨🇦Canadian Landscapes and

 Select Abstract Works

-I’m Susan Hunter Guise, a Canadian landscape and artist who paintings Canadian landscapes and contemporary abstracts.
+I’m Susan Hunter Guise, a Canadian artist who paints impressionist landscapes and contemporary abstracts.
 I find myself gravitating toward two themes of late, nature and Japanese culture including zen.
 My latest exhibition Poems in Pastel weaves those themes together with visual works and haiku.

 A devoted Canadian landscape artist, I am irresistibly drawn to the way radiant light filters through trees, and the ethereal softness of mist over shimmering water.
 My impressionistic style combines bold, expressive mark-making with delicate, intricate detail, balancing rich, luminous colour and subtle, textured nuance, and capturing expansive Canadian landscapes, dramatic seascapes, and serene beachscapes.